Nearly-Linear Time Algorithms for Preconditioning and Solving Symmetric, Diagonally Dominant Linear Systems: Preconditioning with Augmented Low-Stretch Trees

 by the sum of the multipliers of all bridge edges from $T_{i}$,

 The extent to which this upper bound is loose is the factor by which we could decrease the weight of the edge $f$ in the preconditioner.

-While we cannot accelerate our algorithms by decreasing the weights with which we include edges, we are able to use sparsifiers to trade many low-weight edges for a few edges of higher weight.
-This is how we reduce the number of edges we add to the spanning tree to $t \log^{O (1)} n$.
+While we do not know how to accelerate our algorithms by decreasing the weights with which we include edges, we are able to use sparsifiers to trade many low-weight edges for a few edges of higher weight.
+This is how we reduce the number of edges we add to the spanning tree to $O (t \log^{c_{2} + 5} n)$.

-\item [2.]
-The number of edges added equals the number of pairs of trees that are connected.
-While we can easily obtain an upper bound on this quantity when the graph has bounded genus, it seems that we should also be able to bound this quantity when the graph has some nice geometrical structure.

-\item [3.]
-The constant 12 in inequality \eqref{eqn:augmentTree} can be closer to 2 in practice.
-To see why, first note that the internal and external edges count quite differently: the external edges have three times as much impact.
-However, most of the edges will probably be internal.
-In fact, if one uses the algorithm of~\cite{AbrahamBartalNeiman} to construct the tree, then one can incorporate the augmentation into this process to minimize the number of external edges.
-Another factor of 2 can be saved by observing that the \texttt{decomposeTree}, as stated, counts the internal edges twice, but could be modified to count them once.